Five-ton tractor 'missing' in South Dakota following tornado

-Tornadoes have been known to toss around everything from cars and trucks to cows and people, but usually the objects don't vanish completely.
+Tornadoes have been known to toss around everything from cars and trucks to cows and people, but usually the objects don't vanish.

 However, last Thursday, a tornado near the Montana/South Dakota border apparently "lofted and destroyed some farm machinery, including a 5-ton tractor that has yet to be found," according to the National Weather Service.